|This is an unofficial version.

 (b) to a student of, or a qualified person employed in, or authorized by, a recognized school of medicine.

-9(1) The board may issue a funeral director's licence or an embalmer's licence and any renewal thereof to a person who
+The director may issue a funeral director's licence or an embalmer's licence and any renewal thereof to a person who

 (a) is the holder of a certificate of qualification;